Want to know more about Hisega Adventure Lodge?

 Can I host an event or private retreat at Hisega Adventure Lodge?

 Yes!
 We have plenty of availability during the off-season.
-Weekends are almost always busy during the summer, but we do have some time available during the week.
+Weekends are almost always busy during the summer, but we do have some time available during the week and occasional weekend.
 If you’re interested in finding out if we can accommodate your event or retreat, reach out to us using the contact form at the top of the page and we’ll get back to you as soon as possible.

 Does the lodge have wi-fi?